- Tommy Thompson

 Kathy?
 A “broad” down in the band room?

 Well, this is one of those times where you’d just have to know a bit more about whom I’m talkin.'
-Kathy, in her usual manner, had absolutely charmed the pants off of Freddy throughout the night, and so he had said that she – and she alone – could go down there.
+Kathy, in her usual manner, had absolutely charmed the pants off of Freddy throughout the night.
+And so he had said that she – and she alone – could go down there.

-I mean, she was our manager and, as such, part of the band.
-Plus, the fact that she was a stone-cold fox didn't do anything to hurt her bargaining position with Freddy one li'l bit.
+Plus, the fact that she was a stone-cold fox didn't do anything to hurt

-We were near pert ‘bout peein’ our pants to hear the reviews from the club High Command.
+We were pert near ‘bout peein’ our pants to hear the reviews from the club High Command.
 So, Kathy told us that – even though our monetary compensation wasn’t huge – Freddy really liked the band.
 The crowd liked the band.
 The bartenders and waitresses all liked the band.

 Neanderthals tend to be like that.